AlexandreDecan/portion/README.md

    * for `i.overlaps`: `adjacent`.
  - (breaking) `i.enclosure` is a property and no longer a method.
  - (breaking) An interval is hashable if and only if its bounds are hashable.
  - (breaking) Indexing or iterating on the atomic intervals of an `Interval` returns `Interval` instances instead of `AtomicInterval` ones.
-As a consequence, `AtomicInterval` instances are no longer exposed by this library.
+ - (breaking) Class `AtomicInterval` is no longer part of the public API.
  - `CLOSED` and `OPEN` are members of the `Bound` enumeration.
  - Restructure package in modules instead of a flat file.
  - Reorganise tests in modules and classes instead of a flat file.